Choirs by Locale

 - Looking for rehearsal space or performance venues?
 Try NYC

-Music Places, New York City's free database of available rehearsal
+Music Spaces, New York City's free database of available rehearsal

 and performance spaces for instrumental and vocal musicians.
 You'll find